goonkiloz/Stem/README.md

 ## MVP- Feature & Implementation

 **Sign-up and Sign-in**
 * The server allows the new user to sign up an account using the sign-up link in the Navigation bar when current session of the user is = 'null'.
 A popup modal is then shown when sign-up link is clicked.
-All info on the forms are required to be properly filled out in order to create a user, else the server will return errors from the Flask backend.
+All info on the forms are required to be properly filled out in order to create a user, else the server will return errors from the Express backend.
 The sign-up button is also grey out unless all info are filled out.

 **Full CURD of Posts**
 * Users should be able to view all posts regardless of the sign-in status.